 Authors should submit their own original work.
 The editors require assurance that authors are not offering their articles concurrently elsewhere.
 All articles are subject to anonymous refereeing (authorship unattributed and readers unidentified) and are read by at least two readers.
 We aim to take no more than five months for a decision on a submission.
 However, in cases where it is difficult to find willing evaluators in the field of the essay, decisions can take longer.

-Michael T. Clarke, University of Calgary
+Michael Tavel Clarke, University of Calgary

 Faye Halpern, University of Calgary

-Susan Z. Andrade, University of Pittsburgh
+Susan Andrade, University of Pittsburgh

-John Clement Ball, University of New Brunswick
+John Clement, Ball University of New Brunswick

-Michelle Lynn Brown, Shenandoah University
+Michelle Brown, Shenandoah University

 Jill Didur, Concordia University